MIT 8.372 - Quantum Information Science 3

 Related reading: C. Shannon, A Mathematical Theory of Communication, Bell System Technical Journal, 1948.
 Shannon, The Bandwagon, IRE Transactions on Information Theory, 1956.

-5. Sep 22, 2022: quantum entropy and compression.
+4. Sep 17, 2024: quantum entropy and compression. (tablet notes, scribed notes)

 Review material: Chap 11 of [Wilde]